 The trainer to first knock out all 3 of their opponent's Pokemon is the winner of the battle.
 If a match finishes by timeout, the team with the highest HP percentage wins.
 There appears to a be a 4 minute battle timer, although this doesn't show up until time is nearly up.

-Rewards are awarded to both players, with the victor likely claiming slightly better spoils.
-Rewards such as Stardust and Sinnoh Stone can be obtained this way, and will be available three times per day.
+Rewards are awarded to both players.
+Winning does not seem to yield better rewards.
+Stardust, Rare Candy, and Sinnoh Stone can be obtained this way, and will be available 3 times per day.

 Players will also be able to "train" against the team leaders Blanche, Candela, and Spark.
 All three will be available to fight regardless of team affiliation and will grant a reward for battling once per day.